Finding motivation

 The advantage to making something a habit is that it becomes a default setting and then reduces the stress of uncertainty and waffling (Do it now; or not?).
 Also, in studies of people who are good at accomplishing their goals, we don't find that they have superhuman reserves of willpower.
 Rather, they've figured out how to reduce the role of willpower by tweaking their environment.
 How can you do this too?

-• Map it to habit cues of time, place, & preceding action.
+• Map it to habit cues of time, place, and preceding action.
 Try tackling your math class in the same room, at the same desk, at the same time each day, and start by opening your book and your web work.
 Then reward yourself at the end - a snack, some online browsing, a walk around the block.

 • Set tiny habits and reward yourself (this hacks your dopamine).
 Want to read more of that book for English?
 Just start with 10 pages a day.
 By the end of the week, that's 70 pages!